overwolf/overwolf.github.io/docs/start/how-to-test-your-app.md

 3. Close Overwolf and launch your app using the desktop icon.

-4. Verify all windows are close upon exit, as well as all app-related processes in http://localhost:54284 (except those who are designed to be background processes).
+4. Verify all windows are close upon exit, as well as all app-related processes in http://localhost:54284 (except those that are designed to be background processes).

 ## Game specific apps